jdevhari/GoClickHouseApp/README.md

 - [References](#References)

 ## Scope
-- Setup a Clickhouse instance.
-Populate NIFTY tickdata for a trading day
+- Setup a Clickhouse repository.
+Populate NIFTY tickdata for a trading day.
-- Develop backend Api using GoLang & GoFiber
+- Develop backend Apis using GoLang & GoFiber
-- In web page render NIFTY Tick Data at 5min, 15min or 1 Hour interval fetching data from Clickhouse Datastore and massaging data in GoLang Api
+- Render NIFTY Tick Data as Candlesticks at 5min, 15min or 1 Hour interval fetching data from Clickhouse Datastore and massaging data in GoLang Api

 ## Technology Stack
 - Clickhouse as Repository